This $3 wood bowl makeover was simple to do with paint and tile (easier than it sounds!) and all ready to be reused and reloved!

 I’ll be back later this week with … drumroll… just kidding, but hopefully the large round coffee table I’ve been working on.
 (I’ve shared it in my Instagram stories) It’s been a bit of a bear, so we’ll see. lol If not, I’ll pull something from up my sleeve! ;)

-And be sure to check back to see what I did with this basket!
+And be sure to check back to see what I did with

 UPDATE!!
 You can see it now, here!